 By “human subject” we mean a living human being from whom you as a researcher will collect data through interaction, intervention, experiment with the individual; and/or personally identifiable information.

 As outlined in the flowchart in Step 3, all students undertaking the capstone project will submit their proposed research for ethical review using the Research Ethics and Safety Checklist for Undergraduate Experiments (RESCUE) form.
 If the RESCUE form indicates that additional specification and assessment are needed, then students will submit the necessary additional forms for further approval.
 The student’s supervisor, and Undergraduate Research Ethics Committee reviews all applications, some with expedited review.
 Information on submission is provided in the specific forms listed in Step 3.

 All students writing a capstone in the Division of Social Science will need to submit the RESCUE form.
 Students in other divisions conducting capstone research with human subjects will also need to submit the RESCUE form.
 Students for whom the RESCUE form stipulates further specification and assessment will need to submit additional forms as per the instructions listed in the RESCUE form.

 Once students have consulted with their capstone supervisors and attained their supervisors’ approval of their capstone project design, they will submit the RESCUE form and thus initiate the ethical review process, as well as determine additional forms that may be needed.
 This may be done as early as Semester 2 of Year 3, and in an ongoing process through Year 4.
-Students who are planning to conduct research involving human subjects over the summer following the completion of Year 3 will need to submit necessary documents by Week 13 of Year 3 in order to provide the Yale-NUS Research Ethics Committee (REC) 2 weeks for review before Reading Week begins.
+Students who are planning to conduct research involving human subjects over the summer following the completion of Year 3 will need to submit necessary documents by Week 13 of Year 3 in order to provide the Yale-NUS Undergraduate Research Ethics Committee (UREC) 2 weeks for review before Reading Week begins.

-The REC will review capstone project designs for cases of higher complexity and risk on a rolling basis.
+The UREC will review capstone project designs for cases of higher complexity and risk on a rolling basis.
 The process of committee review, revision of study, and granting of approval pending revision may take up to 2-3 weeks.